pouchdb-community/pouchdb-authentication/README.md

 So this is more of a reference implementation than an all-in-one solution.
 If there's a feature missing that you need, you will probably need to write a custom server (see the [CouchDB Authentication recipes](#couchdb-authentication-recipes) section for details).

-This plugin does not work in Node.js.
-It's designed for the browser.
+This plugin **does not work in Node.js.
+It's designed for the browser**.

 Setup
 ---------